nogibjj/Nakiyah_Assignment12/README.md

 Clicking on the button will display a list of selected countries and their current time:

 ![appImage1](/img/time1.png)

-### Option 2: Pull and Run from Docker Hub
-If you prefer to use the prebuilt image, pull it directly from Docker Hub and then run it:

 ## Deployment to Docker Hub